 You think commitment means having a label on the relationship, pictures on social media of you together, occasionally spending time together, and a few short texts or phone calls once in a while.

-For most women, commitment really means treating her as an equal partner, consistently over time.
+For many women, a commitment really means treating her as an equal partner, consistently over time.
 That means listening to her when she has something to say and making an effort to change if a change is required.
 It means clearly communicating your intents and plans, and then delivering on what you’ve promised so she feels like a priority instead of an option.

 I could go on – but I think you get the idea.
 At the end of the day, commitment with your woman isn’t about the labels, how often she sees you, or how often you call her on the phone.
 These things matter – but what’s more important is that she FEELS like you are committed.
 If she feels like she’s a priority, if she feels like you are listening, if she feels like she’s appreciated, then you’re not going to have major problems.